andya17/andya17.github.io/_pages/writing.md

 <object data="https://andya17.github.io/_pages/pdfs/BIOL392_Project_1.pdf" type="application/pdf" width="100%" height="100%"></object>

 ## Species Range Mapping Guide
 This is an individual assignment I completed in Spring 2024 for the Environmental Studies senior capstone course at Middlebury College.
-As part of a semester-long group project with three other students to assist the Vermont Fish and Wildlife Department, I created a set of maps on ArcGIS Online showing the relationship between species occurrence points and natural communities, a classification system for habitat types administered by the state.
+As part of a semester-long group project with three other students to assist the Vermont Fish and Wildlife Department, I created a set of maps on ArcGIS Online showing the relationship between species occurrence points and natural communities, a classification system for habitat types administered by the state of Vermont.
 The below document is a guide to create such a map for a non-technical audience.

 Read below or [view in a separate tab](https://andya17.github.io/_pages/pdfs/ENVS401_AGOL_Guide.pdf).